dev-scripts/prakashbhandari.com.np/content/posts/absolutely-free-open-source-resume-builder-without-watermarks-or-any-other-limitations.md

 ## Reactive Resume builder

 Creating account in Reactive Resume Builder is very simple and quick.
+You can do it in 5 second :)

-Once you create account and signup, you can quickly build resume by just selecting the available templates from the app.
+Once you create account and login to your account, you can quickly build resume by just selecting the available templates from the app.

-Once you build the resume you can easily export in PDF or JSON format or you can share it to other people directly.
+Once you build the resume you can easily export in PDF or JSON or directly share with recruiters or friends through a unique link.

 Here is the screen of the app after login.
+App is available in two themes, one is light and another is dark.
+I have used dark theme for this demo screen.

 ![Reactive Resume builder](/images/posts/absolutely-free-open-source-resume-builder-without-watermarks-or-any-other-limitations/workspace.png#center)

-You don't see many templates, probably they will add more templates in the future.
+You don't see many templates in the app, probably community will add more templates in the future.
-But whoever is looking for entry level job and don't have much idea on how to create good resume.
+But, whoever is looking for entry level job and don't have much idea on how to create good resume.
 This app is really helpful.
-With the help of this app you can create really nice resume Also, can create multiple resumes, share them with recruiters through a unique link and print as PDF, all for free, no advertisements, without losing the integrity & privacy of your data
+With the help of this app you can create really nice and well-structured resume very quickly.

-This app has lots of features which helps you customize your resume, change the template of resume.
-Export resume in JSON format and import later, etc

-You can also try **[Reactive Resume Builder](https://rxresu.me/)** for free.
+Even you can export data form your LinkedIn profile.

 ## Sample Resume Build By Reactive Resume builder